vihaank1/Weather-EventWidget/meta/DEADLINE.md

 > What is something new and/or exciting that you learned from working
 > on this project?

+Through this project, I learned in-depth how to design a JavaFX desktop application and event handling with the JavaFX app.
+I learned how to call APIs such as OpenWeatherMap API and Ticketmaster Discovery API.
+I understood how to get JSON responses from these APIs and show them as output in the JavaFX application.

+I enjoyed learning more about Git branching and merging and implementing the concepts behind it in a real time API project.
-I learned about Secure API Key Management: Storing keys in config.properties to avoid hardcoding and using environment variables for deployment, Input Validation: Ensuring users enter City,CountryCode (e.g., Paris,FR) or City,StateCode,US (e.g., Austin,TX,US) to avoid ambiguous results, Threaded API Calls: Using JavaFX Task to fetch weather and events without freezing the UI, and ISO Code Usage: How to structure API requests with ISO 3166 codes (e.g., FR for France, CA for Canada), etc.
+Additionally, I learned about Secure API Key Management: Storing keys in config.properties to avoid hardcoding and using environment variables for deployment,Input Validation: Ensuring users enter City,CountryCode (e.g., Paris,FR) or City,StateCode,US (e.g., Austin,TX,US) to avoid ambiguous results, Threaded API Calls: Using JavaFX Task to fetch weather and events without freezing the UI, and ISO Code Usage: How to structure API requests with ISO 3166 codes (e.g., FR for France, CA for Canada), etc.
 I must say typing London,GB and seeing many fun events pop up in London was thrilling!
-I enjoyed learning more about branching and merging and implementing the concepts behind it in a real time API project!

 ## Part 3: Retrospect